tuncayyaylali/tuncayyaylali/README.md

 He is currently working as Data Engineer at Bentego.
 His most significant values are project and team management, time management, problem-solving, leadership, work ethic, attention to detail, self-discipline, self-motivated, and continual learning.
 He is married and has two sons.

-- 🔭 I’m currently working on: Data Engineering, Data Science and MLOps Engineering
+- 🔭 I’m currently working on: Data Engineering
-- 🌱 I’m currently learning: IBM Data Engineering Professional Certificate
+- 🌱 I’m currently learning: Big Data Technologies
-- 👯 I’m looking to collaborate on: English
+- 👯 I’m looking to collaborate on: -
-- 🤔 I’m looking for help with: API
+- 🤔 I’m looking for help with: -
 - 💬 Ask me about: Local and Global Environmental Issues, Data Engineering, Data Science and MLOps Engineering
 - 📫 How to reach me: tuncay_yaylali@yahoo.com, tuncayyaylali@gmail.com, www.linkedin.com/in/tuncayyaylali
 - 📖 Hobbies: reading books about data engineering, data analysis, data science and MLOps engineering